 For a long time, Myriam had trouble expressing her feelings.
 In her early teens, she tried to keep her dark thoughts a secret.
 At thirteen, she attempted to end her life.
 While in hospital, Myriam was diagnosed with depression.
 Even after this crisis, she preferred to deal with her thoughts on her own and had trouble asking for help.
 Not long afterward, Myriam realized she was in love with her female friend.
 Believing that her religion and sexual orientation were incompatible, she started up a very secret and exclusive relationship with this friend.
 Myriam found it difficult to reconcile the different parts of her identity, which made it even harder to regain her mental health.
 For many years, she repeated the same pattern over and over: she would improve with counselling, only to relapse into depression as soon as the therapy stopped.

 As she neared graduation, Myriam started to feel better.
 Life may not have always been smooth sailing, but she started to feel more confident about the future.
 This is when she took the first step in what would be a long process of building a mutual support system, the “Exprime-toi” program, which she founded to educate her fellow students about mental health issues and offer them support.
 Myriam is now a youth council member of the MHCC and is a LGBTQ2+ advocate.
-She Graduated in Psychology and Behavioural Science at McGill University, finished a graduate diploma in Youth Work at Concordia University, and just started her PhD in clinical psychology at UQAM.
-She also works at a Montreal Crisis center, and is the founder of Nightline Space, a non-profit organization that aims at developing and implementing peer support hotlines in every post-secondary institution across Canada, Myriam's vision includes bringing the community closer together and making support more accessible.
+She graduated in Psychology and Behavioural Science at McGill University, finished a graduate diploma in Youth Work at Concordia University, and just started her PhD in clinical psychology at UQAM.
+She also works at a Montreal Crisis center, and is the founder of Nightline Space, a non-profit organization that aims at developing and implementing peer support hotlines in every post-secondary institution across Canada.
+Myriam's vision includes bringing the community closer together and making support more accessible.